COMMON HURDLES!

 Is the cost of upholstery included in the furniture cost?

 Yes.
 We will automatically upholster to barrier cloth.
 We will also apply your own top fabric at no additional cost, providing it is available to us before we finish manufacturing.
-You can also purchase fabric from us.
-We have an excellent selection of period and suitable contemporary style fabrics at our showroom.
+Most customers choose their fabric, let us know what it is and we can then work out how much is required, order it, get any necessary FR treatment done and have it delivered straight to our upholsterers.

 ORDERING